What Do Colleges Look For in High School Students: The Top Things

 Standardized tests like the SAT and ACT often play a role in admissions decisions, though the landscape is shifting.
 Many colleges are now adopting test-optional, test-flexible, or test-blind policies, allowing students to highlight strengths beyond test scores.

 Researching each school’s specific requirements ensures students focus on what matters most to their application.
 For those submitting scores, strong results can complement a solid academic record and provide additional evidence of their college readiness.
+Class rank and academic achievement can also play a role in the evaluation process, as colleges assess a student’s performance relative to their peers and overall preparedness for higher education.

 High School Grades in College Prep Courses

-Even if a student struggled early in your high school career, consistent improvement over time tells colleges a powerful story of growth and resilience.
+Even if a student struggled early in their high school career, consistent improvement over time tells colleges a powerful story of growth and resilience.
 Admissions officers look favorably on students who demonstrate a commitment to learning and self-improvement.

 Colleges appreciate students who aim high academically but also recognize that not every student’s journey will be smooth.
 Showing marked progress, especially in demanding courses, signals determination and adaptability – highly valued qualities on college campuses.